Achieving Sustainability Goals Through Additionality

 Additionality in the carbon offset and renewable energy markets

-The concept of additionality originated in the carbon offset markets where it describes projects that result in verifiable emissions reduction or avoidance.
+The concept of additionality originated in the carbon offset markets where it described projects that resulted in verifiable emissions reduction or avoidance.
 Today, additionality is often used in a similar way in the renewable energy credit market.

 The purchase of unbundled RECs (meaning RECs purchased separately from the original energy production) makes claims of additionality challenging.
 Due to the success of the renewable energy market, RECs are oversupplied which has yielded extremely low prices, hence they are providing little to no financial impact on the facilities they come from.
 Unbundled RECs purchased in the marketplace, are not limited by geography and can be generated by a variety of resources including wind, biomass, even trash incineration in some markets.
 If you do plan on purchasing unbundled RECs to offset your electricity usage, it is important to work with your broker or developer partner to ensure clarity on where the RECs are being generated.